armadaproject/armada/docs/developer_guide.md

 - `Start Dependencies` - creates the Kind cluster and brings up the dependency containers (redis, postgres, pulsar)
 - `Armada` - runs the full Armada stack (migrations and components)
 - `Lookout UI` - script that configures a local UI development setup
+- `Armada HC` - runs the full Armada stack plus a parallel Lookout Hot/Cold stack (for testing the Lookout Hot/Cold partitioned, to be removed once graduated)
+- `Lookout HC UI` - similarly, a script that configures a local UI with hot/cold configs

 A minimal local Armada setup using these configurations would be `Start Dependencies` and `Armada`.
 If you already have a Kind cluster running, use `Infrastructure Services` instead of `Start Dependencies` to bring up just the dependency containers.
 Running the `Lookout UI` script on top of this configuration enables you to develop the Lookout UI live from GoLand, and see the changes visible in your browser.